 The Kirkpatrick four levels of evaluations are Reaction, Learning, Behavior and Outcome.

-In 1980, Morgan McCall, Robert A. Eichinger and Michael M. Lombardo created the popular 70-20-10 model for learning and development.
+Robert A. Eichinger, Morgan McCall and Michael M. Lombardo created the popular 70-20-10 model for learning and development purposes.
 It states that professionals acquire seventy percent of their knowledge from professional experiences, twenty percent from communicating with others and ten percent from formal educational events.

 Training is a strategic process of improving professionals’ skills and competencies to excel in their current roles.
 The primary purpose of the training is to enable organizations to achieve their objectives by empowering the employees.